 This frittata is meant to be thin, with just enough egg to bind the filling.
-Sunchokes, also known as Jerusalem artichokes, are available at Diamond Organics.
+Sunchokes are also known as Jerusalem artichokes.
+Roasting them brings out their nutty essence.
 Yukon Gold potatoes can be substituted.

 - Servings: 12

 - 12 ounces sunchokes, scrubbed and cut into 1/4-inch-thick slices

 - 4 garlic cloves, smashed

 - Fine sea salt and freshly ground pepper